 - It can provide a good, simple starting point for getting out there to practice more.
 Rather than thinking, "I have no idea how to talk to people", you've got a rough formula you can try out.

 That said, no general approach to making conversation is going to give you a foolproof equation for being able to get along with every person you meet.
 It's never that simple.
-However, using them is a lot better than going in completely unprepared.
+However, using one is a lot better than going in completely unprepared.
 Also, there's nothing saying you can't have a couple of approaches ready to go, and if one doesn't work, you can try another.
 You can also switch up broad approaches within a single conversation as it evolves.
-You don't have to rigidly try and apply only one strategy to every person or situation.
+You don't have to rigidly try to apply only one strategy to every person or situation.
 Here they are:

 Be curious about other people and make it your goal to find out what's fascinating and unique about them